sdsharma1469/REAL_H4H/README.md

 What's Next

 Moving forward, Farm Fast aims to expand its reach and impact by onboarding more farmers from different regions.
 We plan to enhance the platform with features such as real-time chat support, secure payment gateways, and customizable delivery options to provide a seamless user experience.
-Additionally, we aim to educate both farmers and consumers about the benefits of direct trade and sustainable farming practices through workshops, webinars, and community outreach programs.
+Additionally, we aim to implement verification through linear regression machine learning models to ensure that only verified farmers can sell their produce.
+We also aim to educate both farmers and consumers about the benefits of direct trade and sustainable farming practices through workshops, webinars, and community outreach programs.

 How We Built It